Upcoming Events: Performances for Young Audiences

 Jan.
 17 - Feb.
 1, 2015 | On Sale 10/1/14

-Adapted from the 2010 National Book Award–winning novel, this vibrant and inspirational world premiere play, commissioned by the Kennedy Center and VSA, tells the story of a young girl on the autism spectrum who changes a community.
+Adapted by Julie Jensen from the 2010 award-winning book by Kathryn Erskine, this vibrant and moving world premiere play, commissioned by the Kennedy Center and VSA, tells the story of a young girl on the autism spectrum who changes a community.
 Age 10+

 This world premiere Kennedy Center co-commission with Nashville Children's Theatre uses actors and a live bluegrass band to dive deep into the eclectic music traditions of the Appalachians.
 The result: a delightfully authentic mountain musical!
 Age 8+